lcnetdev/scriptshifter/doc/contributing.md

 because without that, tests won't run for that script.

-If you edited the file with a spreadsheet editor, make sure you export the fileas CSV (and not as Excel or LiberOffice).
-Then, go back to the branch that you opened your PR on, navigate to the original file, and replacethe file with your CSV.
+If you edited the file with a spreadsheet editor, make sure you export the file as CSV (and not as Excel or LibreOffice).
+Then, go back to the branch that you opened your PR on, navigate to the original file, and replace the file with your CSV.

+You can (and should) perform these edit within the same PR in which you are making changes to the same script.
+You can also create a new PR just to add more test strings, which is a wonderful thing to do.